maciej-izak-tests/sdk-lite/README.md

 When compiled and installed, you will see a message listing all components installed.

-NOTE: You should ONLY compile and install all RTC packages for the Win32 platform, because the Delphi IDE is a Win32 Application.
+NOTE: You should ONLY compile and install RTC packages for the Win32 platform, because the Delphi IDE is a Win32 Application.
 First compile and install runtime packages, then desig-time.

 NOTE: When switching Projects or changing the active target platform on a Project,